Introduction to Python Operators

 6. Assignment Operators

-Refer as the name suggests is used to declare assignments to the operands, following are the types of assignment operators in python.
+Referred as the name suggests, it is used to declare assignments to the operands; the following are the types of assignment operators in python.

 |=||Equal to||c = a + b||assigns a value of a + b into c|

 |+=||Add AND||c += a||is equivalent to c = c + a|

 |-=||Subtract AND||c -= a||is equivalent to c = c – a|

 |*=||Multiply AND||c *= a||is equivalent to c = c * a|

 |/=||Divide AND||c /= a||is equivalent to c = c / ac /= a is equivalent to c = c / a|

 |%=||Modulus AND||c %= a||is equivalent to c = c % a|